 If you are considering requesting Early Entry to School for your child you may find the following information helpful.

 As a consequence of early admission to school your child would be younger than the other pupils in the class.
 This may present difficulties in relation to:

 Attending school, places physical demands on children for up to 6 hours each day, including intervals and lunch breaks.
 If a child is not physically mature enough to deal with the school situation, problems may arise in relation to:

 Young children learn informally through play and through other individual, social and family experiences.
 Pre-school education offers a curriculum suited to the needs of the young learner.
 Primary school offers a more formal learning situation.
 Early Entry to School may be detrimental to your child's development in relation to:

 Have you considered the long-term application for your child throughout his/her career:

-If you wish to make an application for early entry to primary school you should complete the Early Entry Application Form [167kb] by no later that 28 February and submit to:
+If you wish to make an application for early entry to primary school parent/carer should complete the Early Entry Application Form [167kb] by no later than 28 February and submit to:

 40 John Street